opendilab/DI-engine-docs/source/20_spec/config_spec_en.rst

 -  File pathname

-   -  See the sql example and comment accordingly.
+   -  See the Soft Q Learning example and comment accordingly.
 If multiple models need to be loaded, the model path (model_path) variables are named as follows: prefix1_model_path, prefix2_model_path, ..., The data path (data_path) variable is named similarly.

 .. code:: python